What Makes a Good Ice Fishing Boot

 The answer is like with crampons.
 You can take them, but you should be prepared for them to be useless.

 We hope that you get it right.
-Not only high-quality polymers and leather ensure you durability and waterproofness, but also the design of your boots itself.
+Not only high-quality polymers and leather ensure you durability and waterproofness, but also the design of your best ice fishing boots itself.
 A well-thought-out boot construction will include a multilayer insulation, a removable liner and, at the same time, will remain lightweight to not get your feet sweaty during long hikes.
 Extra goodies in the premium models will be an EVA cushioned midsole, special snow traction, and a rubberized or rugged exterior.
 Take your time considering the suitable model and stay reliably warm on your outings!